keithaknight/SimpleInjector.AutoRegistration/README.md

 ## Setup

-Add the SimpleInjector.AutoRegistration project or .dll to your solution.
+Add the KeithAKnight.SimpleInjector.AutoRegistration project or .dll to your solution.

 ## Usage